c0510gy/Tabular-method-solver/README.md

 **ABSTRACT**

-This project was created as a part of assignment of Digital Logic Design class 01.
-In this project, I implemented Tabluar Method (as known as Quine-McCluskey method) using C++ to automate circuit optimization process.
-And also In that process, I tried to lower the time complexity as possible as I can.
+This project was created as a part of the assignment of Digital Logic Design class 01.
+In this project, I implemented the Tabular Method (as known as QMM - Quine-McCluskey Method) using C++ to automate the circuit optimization process.
+And also In that process, I tried to lower the time complexity as possible as I can such as implementing the search space reduction method rather than just search for every possible combination.
+But even if implementing such techniques, it doesn't help in lowering the time complexity since the last step of QMM is ultimately Set Cover problem which is NP-Complete.
+So I tried not only lowering time complexity of front part of steps in QMM or implementing techniques like search space reduction, but also tried to lower the complexity of the last step which is can be seen as Set Cover problem by sacrificing true solution.
 One method that was implemented in this project to accomplish this is getting approximation solution that returns solution that has almost same cost as a true solution of the problem while works in much faster time (In polynomial time).
-Of course, it provides algorithm for getting true solution not only approximation algorithm.
+Of course, this project provides an algorithm for getting true solutions not only an approximation algorithm.
+At last, I tested accuracy and performance(Runtime, Cost of the solution) of the algorithm.

 ## Table of Contents
 * [1.
 Author](#1-Author)